Smallest quantum codes for amplitude damping noise

 A detailed comparison of the performance of our $[3,1]$ and $[5,1]$ codes against other codes in the literature is shown in Fig. 3(a) of the supplementary material.
 A few sample combinations of $(n,k,t)$ where a code from our family with $n$ physical qubits can protect $k$ logical qubits from AD noise up to order $t$ include $(3,1,1),(5,1,2),(7,2,1),(7,1,3),(11,2,2),(15,3,1)$.

 Although the encoding rate of our code decreases exponentially with an increase in the number of logical qubits $k$ for a fixed number of physical qubits $n$ and order of correction $t$, they achieve the optimal rate possible when encoding a single qubit, that is, $k = 1$.
-We can also construct bosonic codes for the AD noise that satisfy the AQEC conditions in Eq. \eqref{eq:qec_cond} as discussed in section F of the supplementary material.\\
+We can also construct bosonic codes for the AD noise that satisfy the PQEC conditions in Eq. \eqref{eq:qec_cond} as discussed in section F of the supplementary material.
+These codes can potentially be used in photonic/optical platforms to protect against photon-loss. \\

 \textit{A noise-adapted Hamming bound.} The smallest number of qubits required to protect logical qubits from Pauli errors on a certain number of physical qubits is given by the quantum Hamming bound \cite{gottesman1997stabilizer}.
-Here, we obtain a noise-adapted Hamming bound, which quantifies the minimum number of qubits needed to protect the logical qubits from amplitude-damping noise of order $t$, based on the AQEC conditions in Eq.~\eqref{eq:qec_cond}. \begin{lemma} An $[n,k]$ quantum code satisfies the AQEC conditions in Eq.~\eqref{eq:qec_cond} for amplitude-damping noise of order $t$ if and only if,
+Here, we obtain a noise-adapted Hamming bound, which quantifies the minimum number of qubits needed to protect the logical qubits from amplitude-damping noise of order $t$, based on the PQEC conditions in Eq.~\eqref{eq:qec_cond}. \begin{lemma} An $[n,k]$ quantum code satisfies the PQEC conditions in Eq.~\eqref{eq:qec_cond} for amplitude-damping noise of order $t$ if and only if,

 The family of $[2^k(t+1)-1,k]$ qubit codes defined in Eq.~\eqref{eq:codewords} is thus optimal for $k=1$. \end{lemma} A more general noise-adapted Hamming bound for the case of qudit ($d \geq 2$) amplitude-damping noise is stated and proven in Section D.2 of the supplementary material and Eq. \eqref{eq:ad_hamming_qubit} is obtained as a special case.
 Proof of optimality of the family of $[2t+1, 1]$ codes can be found in Section D.3 of the supplementary material.